 Once you have found a safe home for all your electronics within the storage unit, take note of their locations, so you do not accidentally bump them or place other items on top of them during future visits to your storage unit.

 Learn More About Storing Your Electronics at Stor-It

 The crew here at Stor-It are experts in self-storage units.
 We are the largest and oldest storage facility in Idaho, with more than 16 locations across the state.
-Whether you are storing a TV in a storage unit during your home renovation or a big move, we have the perfect unit to accommodate your needs.
+Whether you are storing a TV in a storage unit during your home renovation or a big move, or storing a spare computer, we have the perfect unit to accommodate your needs.
 In addition to providing a wide range of unit sizes with 24/7 access, we also offer insurance to help further protect your items.
 Ready to find a storage unit for all your electronics?
 Contact us today.